Experimental End-to-End Optimization of Directly Modulated Laser-based IM/DD Transmission: Experimental modeling

 \section{Experimental modeling}

-To enable end-to-end optimization, we first train a differentiable data-driven model that captures the deterministic impairments in the link based on averaged experimental data.
-The averaging is performed to discard the stochastic components (noise) in the signal, simplifying the modeling task.
+To enable end-to-end optimization, we first train a differentiable data-driven model that captures the deterministic impairments in the link based on averaged experimental data. \flag{The model is intended as part of the offline calibration of the transmission system, and it does not need to run in real time.
+Therefore,} averaging is performed to discard the stochastic components (noise) in the signal, simplifying the modeling task.
 The model imitates the static and dynamic response of the link from TX to RX, including laser dynamics, fiber-induced distortions, and photodetector nonlinearities.
 Given the memory effects and nonlinearity introduced by the DML, the structure of the data-driven model must include memory mechanisms and nonlinear activations that allow it to infer the response of the link accurately.
 Based on our previous work in DML modeling \cite{10382548}, we choose a long short term memory (LSTM) network structure for the task.
 LSTMs are recurrent neural networks (RNNs) aimed at the inference of sequential data with long temporal dependencies, making them ideal candidates to model the memory effects and nonlinearity associated with the response of DMLs.
 The core principle of LSTMs is the use of hidden states $\mathbf{h}_t$, that are updated for every time sample $t$ to retain information about the past inputs and outputs in order to provide temporal context.
 The balance between past and present information stored in $\mathbf{h}_t$ is determined through matrix multiplication and nonlinear activation, allowing LSTMs to operate as universal approximators \cite{SIEGELMANN1995132}.
 Thus, the calculation of the output, or output gate $\mathbf{o}_t$ of an LSTM can be expressed as

 where $\sigma$ is the sigmoid function $\sigma(x) = \frac{1}{1 + e^{-x}}$, $\mathbf{W}_o$ are the learnable network weights, $\mathbf{x}_t$ is the time window of input samples, $\mathbf{h}_{t-1}$ is the hidden state matrix from the previous time step and $\mathbf{b}_o$ are the learnable biases of the network.
 The joint training of $\mathbf{W}_o$ and $\mathbf{b}_o$ determines the optimal balance between past and present data for modeling the system's dynamics.
 The structure of the network used as surrogate model is shown in \cref{fig:network}.
 The input and output size of every layer is set to 128 samples.
 The network is built using 2 stacked LSTM layers and a linear output layer.
 The use of stacked LSTM neurons allows each LSTM neuron to specialize in capturing different levels of dependencies, with some neurons focusing on short-term features and some other on longer-term ones.
 As in most NNs, the optimal network size and depth must be numerically searched while finding a compromise between inference accuracy and training/inference time.